Solid oxide fuel cell: Balance of plant

-Most of the downtime of a SOFC stems from the mechanical balance of plant, the air preheater, prereformer, afterburner, water heat exchanger, anode tail gas oxidizer, and electrical balance of plant, power electronics, hydrogen sulfide sensor and fans.
-Internal reforming leads to a large decrease in the balance of plant costs in designing a full system.
+Most of the downtime of an SOFC is caused by the mechanical balance of the plant (from components like the air preheater, prereformer, afterburner, water heat exchanger, and anode tail gas oxidizer) and the electrical balance of the plant (including the power electronics, hydrogen sulfide sensor and fans).
+By using internal reforming (converting methane into hydrogen internally), lower cooling requirements are needed, helping decrease the complexity and costs of the balance of plant.

 Anode

 The ceramic anode layer must be very porous to allow the fuel to flow towards the electrolyte.
 Consequently, granular matter is often selected for anode fabrication procedures.
-Like the cathode, it must conduct electrons, with ionic conductivity a definite asset.
-The anode is commonly the thickest and strongest layer in each individual cell, because it has the smallest polarization losses, and is often the layer that provides the mechanical support.
-Electrochemically speaking, the anode's job is to use the oxygen ions that diffuse through the electrolyte to oxidize the hydrogen fuel.

-The oxidation reaction between the oxygen ions and the hydrogen produces heat as well as water and electricity.
+Like the cathode, it must conduct electrons.
+A capacity for ionic conductivity is an additional advantage.
+The anode's smaller polarization losses allows a comparatively thicker layer to provide the cell's mechanical support.

-If the fuel is a light hydrocarbon, for example, methane, another function of the anode is to act as a catalyst for steam reforming the fuel into hydrogen.
+The electrochemical function of the anode is to facilitate the oxidation of a fuel, typically hydrogen, to produce heat, water and electricity.
+Where a light hydrocarbon (e.g. methane) is used, the anode can also act as a catalyst for steam reformation of the fuel.
 This provides another operational benefit to the fuel cell stack because the reforming reaction is endothermic, which cools the stack internally.

-The most common material used is a cermet made up of nickel mixed with the ceramic material that is used for the electrolyte in that particular cell, typically YSZ (yttria stabilized zirconia).
-These nanomaterial-based catalysts, help stop the grain growth of nickel.
-Larger grains of nickel would reduce the contact area that ions can be conducted through, which would lower the cells efficiency.
+The most common material used is a cermet made of nickel mixed with the ceramic material used for the electrolyte in that particular cell, typically YSZ (yttria stabilized zirconia).
+Anodes can be produced by tape casting, using slurry prepared by sonication.
+This low-impact mixing allows for the effective combination of NiO-YSZ slurries in about 30 minutes, much faster than conventional ball milling (72 hours).
+The nanomaterial-based catalysts help stop the grain growth of nickel.
+Larger grains of nickel would reduce the contact area that ions can be conducted through, which would lower the cell's efficiency.
 Perovskite materials (mixed ionic/electronic conducting ceramics) have been shown to produce a power density of 0.6 W/cm2 at 0.7 V at 800 °C which is possible because they have the ability to overcome a larger activation energy.